SCP – Containment Breach: Plot

-At the start of the game, the player, given the designation D-9341 is selected as a test subject, which in lore is called a Class-D, which stands for Class-Disposable for the study of SCP-173, a sculpture that comes to life and which sporadically kills any creature in its vicinity whenever it is not directly observed by a living being.
-During the experiment, the facility's systems malfunction, allowing SCP-173 to escape its confinement and kill the other test subjects and Foundation personnel.
-The player character must escape the facility amidst the mayhem that follows.

-While venturing through the facility, the player encounters the various anomalous phenomena it houses.
-Alongside SCP-173, the player will have to evade other hostile monsters, like SCP-096 (pictured).
-As well as a special ops force deployed to restore functionality to the facility known as the Mobile Task Force Epsilon-11, Nine Tailed Fox.
-Items can be uncovered that give insight on the story behind the player character.
-Revealing how he was formerly a researcher for the Foundation who via memory erasure, was demoted to a disposable test subject for conducting unauthorized research.
+At the start of the game, the player, given the designation D-9341, is selected as a test subject for the study of SCP-173, a sculpture that moves and sporadically kills any creature in its vicinity when not being viewed by a living being.
+During the experiment, the facility's systems malfunction, allowing SCP-173 to escape its confinement and kill the other test subjects and Foundation personnel present.
+While venturing through the facility, the player encounters the anomalous creatures and phenomena it houses.
+Alongside SCP-173, the player will have to evade other SCPs, as well as a special operations force (referred to in-universe as a "Mobile Task Force") known as Epsilon-11 ("Nine-Tailed Fox"), deployed to restore functionality to the facility.